akaizn-junior/jampass/README.md

 Jampass easily helps you funnel data from any headless cms to your templates.

+## Install

+`npm i jampass`

 ## Edge

 Jampass is still in edge developemt, use it for testing only.
 Things are bound to change at anytime.
-If you would like to help, email me at sdnziaka@gmail.com.
+If you would like to contribute, email me at sdnziaka@gmail.com.

 ## Example

-See a working example of how to implement under 'test'
+See a working example of how to implement under the 'test' folder on github.

 ```js
 // filename: jampass.config.js